-Our electricity consumption Service-wide has reduced over the past two years with 2.28m kWh consumed in 2023/24, compared to 2.32m kWh in 2022/23.
-Over the same time period our gas consumption has reduced from 3.48m kWh down to 3.30m kWh.
-Whilst carbon dioxide electricity emissions have increased by 2.6%, gas emissions have decreased by 4.2%.
+Our electricity consumption Service-wide has reduced over the past three years with 2.185 MWh consumed, compared to 2.323 MWh in 2023/24.
+Over the same time period our gas consumption has reduced from 3.471 MWh down to 3.385 MWh in 2024/25.
+Carbon dioxide electricity emissions have decreased by 6% and gas emissions have decreased by 2.8%.

-During 2020 the Authority achieved accreditation to the International Standard (ISO) 45001 for occupational health and safety, and this has subsequently been maintained.
-The Authority also achieved the ISO 55001 standard for asset management systems in 2023/24.
+The Service continues to maintain accreditation to ISO 45001, the international standard for occupational health and safety management system, and ISO 55001, the Asset Management systemcertification standard.
 This helps ensure that we have a systematic and cost effective approach to our fleet, equipment, PPE, and estate, and also supports ISO 45001.

 We have maintained a good level of performance in meeting our legal requirements in relation to information management, and in responding to threats from cyber attacks.
-97% of Freedom of Information requests were responded to within 20 days, 1% higher than 2022/23.
-87% of complaints received by the Service were resolved within 14 days, compared to 83% in 2022/23.
-In February 2022 we achieved the Cyber Essentials security standard providing additional assurance to our partners, key stakeholders and the public that we take cyber security extremely seriously and have appropriate arrangements in place to guard against a wide range of potential cyber threats and attacks.
-Re-accreditation to the Cyber Essentials standard is again taking place to support compliance with the Home Office Assessment Framework.
-During the year 2,307 cyber attacks were prevented (2,363 in 2022/23).
+98% of Freedom of Information requests were responded to within 20 days, 1% higher than 2023/24.
+133 FOI's were received in total in 2024/25.
+88% of complaints received by the Service were resolved within 14 days, compared to 87% in 2023/24.
+A total of 42 complaints were received in the year.
+22 Subject Access requests were also received and 94% were responded to within the statutory time limit.

+We take cyber security extremely seriously and have appropriate arrangements in place to guard against a wide range of potential cyber threats and attacks.
+During 2024/25 33 security incidents and 2,278 security intrusion attacks were detected and resolved (2,307 in 2023/24).